Bike Frames: Understanding the Implicit Portrayal of Cyclists in the News: A.1. Baseline Model Descriptions

-We evaluate a total of six baseline models: a Linear Support Vector Machine (SVM), a Convolutional Neural Network (CNN), RoBERTa, and three random/simple baselines.
-Likewise, we experiment with two multi-task learning methods to incorporate co-occurrence information into the model: Multi-Task RoBERTa (MTR) and Multi-Task RoBERTa using the Labeled Powerset Transformation (MTRLP).
+Likewise, we experiment with two novel multi-task learning methods to incorporate co-occurrence information into the model: Multi-Task RoBERTa (MTR) and Multi-Task RoBERTa using the Labeled Powerset Transformation (MTRLP).

-\paragraph{Linear SVM.} We trained a Linear SVM using the frequency-inverse document frequency-weighting (TF-IDF) of unigrams, bigrams, and L2 regularization.
-TF-IDF is a statistical technique that assigns a weight to each word in a corpus (a collection of texts) based on how important the word is in that particular collection of texts.
-Furthermore, we searched for the best C value from the set \{0.0001, 0.001, 0.01, 0.1, 1, 10\} using a validation dataset.
-The SVM is implemented using the LinearSVC classifier in scikit-learn~\cite{pedregosa2011scikit}.

-\paragraph{RoBERTa.} We fine-tuned RoBERTa~\cite{liu2019roberta} from the Huggingface libary~\cite{wolf2019huggingface}, specifically the roberta-base variant.
-Moreover, following success in related work~\cite{ganesan2021empirical}, we average the second-to-last layer's token embeddings which are passed to a softmax layer that is fine-tuned for up to 25 epochs.
-The model was checkpointed after each epoch, and the best version was chosen using the validation data.
-We used the cross-entropy loss as the objective function, a mini-batch size of 8, and a learning rate of 2e-5 (other hyper-parameters same as \cite{liu2019roberta}).
-Finally, we used the Adam optimizer~\cite{kingma2014adam} with a Cosine linear learning rate scheduler~\cite{gotmare2018closer} with no warm-up steps.

-\paragraph{Random Baselines.} We use two random baselines from the scikit-learn package~\cite{pedregosa2011scikit}: Uniform and Stratified.
+\textbf{Random Baselines.} We use two random baselines from the scikit-learn package~\cite{pedregosa2011scikit}: Uniform and Stratified.
 The Uniform baseline makes predictions for each class with equal proportions.
 The stratified random baseline makes predictions based on the class proportions in the training dataset.

+\textbf{Linear SVM and Logistic Regression.} We trained a Linear SVM and LR model using frequency-inverse document frequency-weighting (TF-IDF)~\cite{schutze2008introduction} of unigrams and bigrams, a technique that assigns importance to words in a text corpus.
+For Linear SVM, we optimized the model by experimenting with different ``C'' values and L2 regularization.
+For LR, we used L1 regularization, `liblinear' solver, and 'balanced' class weight.
+Both models were implemented using scikit-learn library~\cite{pedregosa2011scikit}.

+\textbf{RoBERTa.} We fine-tuned the RoBERTa~\cite{liu2019roberta} model from Huggingface~\cite{wolf2019huggingface}, averaging the second-to-last layer's token embeddings and passing them to a softmax layer for up to 25 epochs.
+The best model was selected using validation data.
+We employed cross-entropy loss, a mini-batch size of 8, a learning rate of 2e-5, and the Adam optimizer with a Cosine linear learning rate scheduler, without warm-up steps.